 What type of breast implant has the most natural looking feel?Silicone breast implants have the most natural feel.
 The latest medical-grade silicone filling helps them mimic natural breast tissue's feel.
 This makes silicone breast implants the best breast implant option for patients who want a natural look and feel.

 What is the most commonly used type of breast implant?In the UK, virtually all of the breast implant surgeries performed involve using silicone breast implants.
-Saline breast implants are very rarely used due to the high risk of implant rippling and sudden deflation.
+Saline breast implants are rarely used due to the high risk of implant rippling and sudden deflation.

-With Sebbin implants, the seal is the same material as the rest of the implant, which minimises the risk of implant rupture.
+With Motiva implants, the seal is the same material as the rest of the implant, which minimises the risk of implant rupture.
 With other types of breast implants, the area most likely to rupture is the seal, which is commonly made of a different material.